 Dr.ir.
 RH (Roel) Bosma is an advocate of this interdisciplinary collaboration.
 After having graduated MSc in Tropical Animal Husbandry, and worked in rural development, university education & research and farming systems research, he obtained a PhD in Animal Sciences.
 At present he manages collaborative integrated research projects on aquaculture & coastal zone development, leads projects aiming at competence-based curriculum design, and supervises PhD students in the field of aquaculture development in South East Asia.

 With a background in business geography and diplomacy Tom Prins joined Aqua Spark in 2015.
 As the company’s dealflow analyst he is responsible for managing a pipeline of more than 600 companies across the globe, across various parts of the aquaculture value chain – from selective breeding and hatcheries, to feed, new production technologies and market access.
 With the company’s mission to transform today’s aquaculture industry into one that is more sustainable and doesn’t compromise the planet, Tom has a great overview of promising – clean – innovations in the aquaculture industry.

-Organisation: Ghent University
+Organisation: Bogor Agricultural University (IPB)

-Position: Professor of Aquaculture
+Position: Associate Professor and Lecturer of Department of Aquaculture